QDaria/tqrc/README.md

 This paper establishes **fundamental no-go results** for Topological Quantum Reservoir Computing (TQRC) using Fibonacci anyons.
 While topological quantum computing offers inherent fault tolerance through non-Abelian anyonic braiding, we demonstrate that this very protection mechanism creates an **irreconcilable tension** with the Echo State Property (ESP) essential for reservoir computing.

-Our rigorous mathematical analysis proves that the unitary nature of topological quantum evolution fundamentally prevents the asymptotic state convergence required for reservoir computing—a result with significant implications for the intersection of topological quantum computing and neuromorphic machine learning.
+Our rigorous mathematical analysis proves that the unitary nature of topological quantum evolution fundamentally prevents the asymptotic state convergence required for reservoir computing, a result with significant implications for the intersection of topological quantum computing and neuromorphic machine learning.

 ---